bassetmatt-school/INF8770-TP1/README.md

   - `text`: Directory that contains the text data.
   - `images`: Directory that contains the images data.
 - `docs/`: Directory that contains the documentation of the project.
 It is written in LaTeX and it is compiled to a PDF file.
-- `archive/`: Contains the original python implementation of the first algorithm.